kotope/valloxesp/README.md

 # Home Assistant custom_component (ha_integration)
-Contains three entities: climate, switch and binary_sensor Climate sensor has basic functionalty like mode: heat/ fan, fan speed: 1-8, heat target Binary sensor has multiple read-only attributes while climate control only controls target temperature, fan speed and operation mode
+Contains three entities: climate, switch and binary_sensor
+* Climate sensor has basic functionalty like mode: heat/ fan, fan speed: 1-8, heat target
+* Binary sensor has multiple read-only attributes
-Switch is used to perform boost or fireplace function (depending which one you have selected from vallox configuration)
+* Switch is used to perform boost or fireplace function (depending which one you have selected from vallox configuration)

 configuration by configurations.yaml:
 vallox2mqtt: